ia6382/ia6382/projects.md

 * My CS master's thesis
 * An implementation of the seminal multi-agent pathfinding algorithm WHCA* in an open source real-time strategy game engine OpenRA
 * Tests the claims of scientific research that the algorithm is very suitable for use in RTS games
-* As far as I know this is the only implementation of any WHCA*-like algorithm in a real-time game environment
+* As far as I know this is the only working implementation of a multi-agent pathfinding algorithm in a real game environment
 * *C#, LUA, Python, Batch, Git*

 ___

 [**RTS Game Pathfinding**](https://github.com/ia6382/rts-pathfinding)
-* Implementation and testing of several RTS single-agent pathfinding algorithms in a game environment
+* Implementation and testing of several popular single-agent pathfinding algorithms for RTS games
 * Created a prototype RTS game with ASCII graphics for testing
 * *Python, libtcod*